An epic swindle

 2000 - Michael Owen left the pitch with a nasty head wound, with Emile Heskey responding by bagging a classic treble of header, right-foot and left-foot strikes as we won 4-0 at Derby County, with Vegard Heggem playing his 65th and final reds game.
 Patrik Berger rounded off a fantastic team move for the other goal.

-1932 - Gordon Hodgson scored a twenty-minute second-half hat-trick as we beat Portsmouth 4-3 in a top-flight match at Anfield, after David Wright had opened the scoring.
+1932 - Gordon Hodgson scored a twenty-minute second-half hat-trick as we beat Portsmouth 4-3 in a top-flight match at Anfield, after Dave Wright had opened the scoring.
 Jimmy Easson struck one of his eight goals past us, with Jack Smith and James Nichol also on target.

 1960 - We also hosted Pompey in a Second Division fixture, when Dave Hickson bagged a brace in a 3-3 draw, with Roger Hunt also on target as we came from 1-0 and 3-1 down.
 Jimmy White bagged a brace for the visitors, with Sammy Chapman also netting.

 1892 - We played our first ever FA Cup match, winning 4-0 at Nantwich in the First Qualifying Round, with John Miller netting a hat-trick.
 Tom Wyllie grabbed the other goal while right-half John McCartney made his reds bow.